Post

 ๐Ÿ’ก Show Answer

-Q5: What is the cumulative distribution function (CDF) used for in the normal distribution?
+Q5: What does the cumulative distribution function (CDF) tell us?

 ๐Ÿ’ก Show Answer

-Q6: In a normal distribution, how much of the distribution falls within one standard deviation of the mean?
+Q6: How much of the distribution lies within one standard deviation from the mean?

 ๐Ÿ’ก Show Answer